 Solar incentives change regularly depending on which state you reside in.
-The most significant is the 30 percent federal investment tax credit (ITC) (https://www.energy.gov/savings/residential-renewable-energy-tax-credit), which allows you to deduct 30 percent of the cost of your solar energy system from your taxes.
+The most significant incentive is the federal investment tax credit (ITC) (https://www.energy.gov/savings/residential-renewable-energy-tax-credit), which allows you to deduct a percentage of the cost of your solar energy system from your taxes.
 Some states offer additional tax credits, and certain municipalities and utilities also offer cash rebates or other incentives.
 Additionally, commercial solar is eligible for a 5-year Modified Accelerated Cost Recovery System (MACRS) (https://www.seia.org/initiatives/depreciation-solar-energy-property-macrs) depreciation schedule.
 Click here for a complete listing of solar incentives for Iowa, Illinois and Wisconsin.

-The cost of a solar energy system varies on a few factors including the system size and location.
+The cost of your solar investment will vary greatly depending on the size of your system, your location and available incentives.
 In the past several years, solar prices have decreased as much as 70%, making solar a financially sound investment.
-Economies of scale also come into play as larger systems will cost less than smaller systems on a per kW basis.
+Economies of scale also can decrease the cost of larger systems when compared to smaller systems on a per kW basis.